demotip/mexicio-hc-icr/scripts/icr_hancoding_pilot.md

 ## Inter Coder Reliability

 I need to get the same 10 which were coded by everyone.
-As far as I can tell, it appears that only **two** of the coders coded these.
-I am not really sure why…I hope it’s not a sampling thing.
-We should double check that…
+As far as I can tell, it appears that only **five** of the coders coded these.
+I believe Dan used a different system.

 ``` r
 pacman::p_load(tidyverse, irr, kableExtra)